orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ```

-- splce which is at
+- splce which is at but altering the structure.

 ```ts